KylianLM/rubygist/README.md

 What is Rubygist
 -------------

-Rubygist is an application in you ruby, you can to save and classified gists as you want.
+Rubygist is an application in ruby, you can to save and classified gists as you want.

 How to install
 -------------